-Medium& Heavy Duty Vehicle Anti-idling Program: Vehicles that weigh over 8,500 pounds gross vehicle weight are restricted to engine idling time of no more than three minutes.
+Medium and Heavy Duty Vehicle Anti-idling Program: Vehicles that weigh over 8,500 pounds gross vehicle weight are restricted to engine idling time of no more than three minutes.
 This is further explained in Regulation 1145.
-For more information please see the Anti-idling Regulation brochure
+For more information please see the Anti-idling Regulation brochure.

 .School Bus Anti-Idling:

 Brandywine School District participates in the Clean School Bus USA grant program, retrofitting 90 school buses with emission control technology.

 Clean Vehicles & Fuels

 Biodiesel: Biodiesel fuel is in use by DelDOT heavy duty diesel trucks and DNREC Parks and Recreation maintenance tractors.
 Heavy duty vehicles manufactured in 2007 are required to comply with EPA 2007 engine and fuel standards reducing particulate matter by 90 percent.
 Using the Department of Energy's Alternate Fuel Locator, drivers can type in their address and search for nearby stations.

 Clean Cities Coalition: Clean Cities is a deployment program within the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy's (EERE) Vehicle Technologies (VT) program.
 Clean Cities deploys the technologies developed through VT.
 Delaware's program links these technologies to users across our state, and works to advance the economic, environmental, and energy security in Delaware by reducing the use of petroleum in the transportation sector.
 Clean Cities provides a framework to develop a strategic program plan and create partnerships throughout our State that work to reduce our dependence on petroleum.